srdjan/react-multistep/README.md

 ## Instructions for local development
-#### If you would like to explore further, contribute a PR or just try the included code example:
+#### If you would like to explore further, contribute a PR, or just try the included code example:

 Start by cloning the repo locally:
 ```sh